 3. Develop your time management skills

-It seems counter-intuitive that when you work from home you need to develop your time management skills even further.
+It seems counter-intuitive that when you remote work from home you need to develop your time management skills even further.
 But when you are home all day it is easier to get distracted and overwhelmed with different projects and responsibilities.

 A common mistake is to overestimate what you can do with the additional free time you have.
 Now that you don’t need to commute to the office every day, you feel like you can take on so much more.
 Consequentially, you feel overwhelmed by booking too many obligations on the same day.